KacemiBadr/KacemiBadr.github.io/_posts/2019-08-08-text-and-typography.md

 ![GitHub Logo]({{"/assets/img/sample/Embedded-System-and-Its-Real-Time-Applications-Image-4.jpg"}})

-## Types of Real-Time Embedded Systems:
+## Types of Real-Time Embedded Systems

 We can’t mention the second condition without taking a look at the real-time systems types: